 Hello, this is Ondoku.

-One of the needs of those who use Ondoku is "I want to open a little more space".
+One of the needs of people who use Ondoku is that they want to leave a little more space.

-In normal conversations, we don't pay much attention to spacing, but when Ondoku reads it, we realize once again how important it is.
+I don't pay much attention to spacing in everyday conversations, but when I read it to Ondoku, I realize how important it is.

 This time, I will introduce how to open the gap.

-If you want to open a little space, if you adjust the "interval",
+If you want to adjust the "distance" by leaving a little space,

 There are two types of adjustment methods.